COVID-19 Charity Scams

-Small businesses are often victimized by scam artists and may never even know they have been scammed.
-Here is one common scam and tips on how to protect your business.
+Small businesses are often victimized by scam artists posing as charities and may never even know they have been scammed.
+Here are tips on how to protect your business.

 From requests to support the neighborhood's latest fundraising project to requests for sizeable charitable contributions, most businesses are regularly asked to donate funds to needy causes.
 While many requests are legitimate, every year small business people become victims of fraudulent or deceptive charitable solicitation schemes.
 Some of these include: